The Internet Is Ripe With In-Browser Miners and It's Getting Worse Each Day - Slashdot

 "Needs" is a very strong term.
 In my opinion, it's more of a "nice to have" than a "can't live without".

 Alternative to advertising?
-(Score:2)
+(Score:5, Interesting)

 Even more reason to disable Javascript.